 Child won't say sorry?
 Don't use force, try this instead

-This is one of the hardest things parents have to deal with – and here at Mellownest we get asked about this a lot!
+This is one of the hardest things parents tell us they have to deal with, and we often get asked at what age children should be made to say sorry.

 Picture the scene – you’re in the playground or at soft play, your child is playing happily with another child when suddenly you see them reach out and smack the other child on the head.
-Right in front of that child’s parent (cue major cringing and you suddenly feeling extremely hot and wanting to die from embarrassment!)
+And of course, the other child’s parent has watched the whole scene unfold…

 You: “You need to say sorry now”